CompressYourVideo - Free online video compressor

 For a moderate target like 26 MB, the process involves: (1) analyzing your video's duration to calculate the maximum bitrate that fits, (2) scaling resolution down if the bitrate is too low for the original resolution (e.g., 1080p to 720p), and (3) encoding with optimized settings that prioritize visual clarity over mathematical perfection.

-Default output is MP4 with H.264 video and AAC audio — the most universally compatible format, plays inline on every device, browser, and messaging app.
-Need MOV, MKV, or WebM?
+Default output is MP4 with H.264 video and AAC audio: the most universally compatible format, plays inline on every device, browser, and messaging app.
+Need MOV, MKV, or WebM instead?
 Switch in Advanced settings.
-For ~30-50% smaller files at the same visual quality on modern devices, pick the H.265 / HEVC codec.

 Tips for best results at 26 MB